hallzy/dotfiles/README.md

 dotfiles folder and into the home folder, and then removes the dotfiles folder for you.

-The second last entry will install all the programs in the .auto-install-programs/programs-to-install file.
+The 3rd entry will install all the programs in the .auto-install-programs/programs-to-install file.

+The 4th entry will automatically clone all of the repos that I use or own.

 The last step runs a script that creates symbolic links in your /bin folder for scripts that are in ~/.my-scripts.